In this article:

 DDR4 memory remains the most commonly used RAM, offering various types and speeds.
 These memory sticks typically operate at speeds of 2,400MHz or higher.
 For optimal performance, higher-clocked RAM ranging from 3,200MHz up to 5,000MHz is available, which is particularly beneficial for gamers and GPU over clockers.
 The RAM’s MHz rating directly correlates to its speed.

-In addition, certain high-end graphics cards employ specialised VRAM called High Bandwidth Memory (HBM).
+In addition, certain high-end graphics cards employ specialized VRAM called High Bandwidth Memory (HBM).
 However, this type of RAM is scarce and carries a significant price tag.

 DRAM vs SRAM